Thanksgiving will be here soon (yes, time runs fast as lightening), I am getting more anxiety by the day.

 Thanksgiving is one of my favorite Fall holidays.
-Everything associated with turkey day brings joy to my face because I get to be home with my family.
+Everything associated with turkey day brings joy to my face (and my mouth) because I get to be home with my family.
 Family is my root.
 They are my joy, they are my everything, BUT there are times when family members can ride your nerves like there is no tomorrow!

 Then, you have the person who always wants Thanksgiving at their house so they can be in total control of how the day goes.

 Shopping on Thanksgiving Day

 There are a lot of procrastinators out there (yea, I’m talking about you) and the one thing that I strongly despise is going to a grocery store (or any kind of store for that matter) on Thanksgiving day!

 My Point: Don’t make a habit out of having to go to the supermarket on Thanksgiving day every single year.
 Find tools to help you prepare so you can have everything needed.